rawadhossain/Hashnode-Blogs/cm3fu75kb000e09jzdsdv3z31.md

 More details about Object Lock [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html?icmpid=docs_amazons3_console).

-**S3 Versioning** is having multiple versions of your files which is enabled at bucket level.
+**S3 Versioning** is having multiple versions of your files, and it is enabled at bucket level.
 By this, you can recover the files that have been overridden or deleted.
 Also, you can use versioning to preserve, retrieve, and restore every version of every object stored in your Amazon S3 bucket.
 The old version of the files is called “noncurrent version“, which can be easily rolled back upon user request.

 ### Replication (Cross-Region & Same-Region)